TosinAremu/LITA-Captstone-Project/README.md

 |Cancellation|33751|NIL|
 |Active|NIL|41251|

+#### Key Metrics for Customer Data
+- Active Subscription: The number of currently active subscriptions which is 41251.
+- Churn Rate: The percentage of customers who canceled their subscriptions which is ascertain to be 337.51%
+- Average Subscription Duration: The average time customers remain subscribed before cancellation, this is also calculated to be 365.

 #### Data Collection & Preparation
 1. Source of Data: Spreadsheet and CSV files.
 2. Data Preparation: Remove any erroneous entries, handle missing dates, and ensure that the dates are in a usable format.